Niklas6/ML-asset-pricing/README.md

 <img src="data/results/performance.png" alt="Prediction Performance by Year" width="750">

-This graphic suggests that the prediction is good in a year with normal market conditions; however, in a turbulent year  like the dot com bubble or the financial crisis 2008, the prediction underperforms the risk-free rate.
-Since the model predicts risk premium, this is not unexpected, but also implies that any strategy using this prediction will have substantial market risk.
+This graphic suggests that the prediction performs well in a year with normal market conditions; however, in a turbulent year like the dot-com bubble or the 2008 financial crisis, the prediction underperforms the risk-free rate.
+Since the model predicts excess returns, this is not unexpected and also implies that any strategy using this prediction will have substantial market risk.